 Read about the Empty Nest Syndrome: When Loneliness Invades the Home

 2. Listen to your body

-When you find yourself alone, try to close your eyes for a few minutes, breathe and listen to your body to figure out where this fear of being alone comes from.
+Without a doubt, your body transmits and registers every emotion that you feel on a daily basis.
+When you find yourself alone, try to close your eyes for a few minutes, breathe deeply and listen to your body to figure out where this fear of alone is coming from.

-3. Clean up your thoughts
+3. Declutter your thoughts

 4. Reinvent yourself

+When you’re alone, it is normal that boredom can make you feel anything from nostalgic to overwhelmed.
+To avoid this, try to do fun activities outside of your usual routine, like learning a new sport.
 Read about topics you don’t know anything about, learn a new language or listen to a different genre of music.

 5. Write down your priorities